Running a marathon is a big accomplishment. Less than one percent of the population ever does it.

 Running a marathon is also a lot like life.
 You don’t sprint through life; you are in it for the long run and the goal at the finish line is to have lived well.

-The P. F. Chang Arizona Rock n’ Roll Marathon is one of the most popular in the world.
+The Arizona Rock n’ Roll Marathon is a popular in the world.
 The number of entries was staggering.
 Between the half marathon and the full there were over 37,000 runners and walkers.
 This was my second event with Team in Training, the world’s largest endurance training program.
 The coaches and volunteers of this organization raise funds for research and improved patient aid for those battling Leukemia, Lymphoma and other blood cancers.
 Over the years they have raised million dollars for the Leukemia and Lymphoma Society (more here).

 It takes a great deal of motivation to run a full marathon.
 My drive came, in part, from successfully completing a half marathon in San Diego with Team in Training.
 Participating in that event opened my eyes, and my heart, to how running long distance races can be a great personal accomplishment as well as a way to support a worthy cause.